 A literature review of 9 relevant studies published in 2014 in the Journal of the Japanese Physical Therapy Association reported that tension-type headaches were relieved effectively by massage focused on relieving myofascial trigger point activity, along with other techniques such as stretching, cervical mobilization, and postural techniques.

 Patients with stable coronary heart disease were found to benefit from massage along with a heat pack with respect to relief from musculoskeletal chest pain.
 The study was published in SAGE open medicine in 2015.

 The Use of Massage Tools for Trigger Point therapy

 There are several kinds of massage tools claiming to be effective in trigger point relief.
 The choice of which is the right tool, however, varies from person to person.
 The reason for this variation is based on several factors – what feel right for the person; who is using it – the person on himself or another person; the massage area or the trigger point sought to be stimulated, single or multiple points etc. Having said that, most would provide some kind of effective relief and can be explored for self-use too.

-We, at SoulGenie, are on a constant exploration to bring out tools that can help the unique pain situations of people.
+We, at SoulGenie, are on a constant exploration to bring out tools that can help the unique pain situations of people and give special wholesale prices on them with discounts applicable on orders as few as 5 pieces.
+So encourage their use among family and friends to relieve them from pain.
 Several of these tools have been adopted as a handbag accompaniment for the instant relief that they provide as well as by massage therapists worldwide.
 These can be found here

 As Massage therapy has been found to be effective in treating trigger point issues, it may be an advisable non-medicated approach to resolve at the first level of pain and discomfort.